thechanmoon/mod-3-bake-off-challenge/README.md

 3. When the "Make New Bake" button is clicked, a popup (modal) will display a form (this part is already done for you). **When this form is submitted**, a new bake should be created in the backend and added to the list of bakes displayed in the sidebar.

 ## Bonus Deliverables
-- **In the detail view, when a user enters a rating and submits**, the rating should be saved in the backend and persisted in the frontend.
+- **In the detail view, when a user enters a score and submits**, the score should be saved in the backend and persisted in the frontend.
 - **When the user clicks 'Judge Bakes'**, the winner should be revealed in the sidebar.

 ## API Setup